Acrexia07/game-leaderboard-api/docs/development-log.md

 - **💡 Gain Insight:** I was able to gain knowledge about preparation before implementing JWT in the project.

 📌 **Next Step:** JWT Implementation

 ---

+## Day 34: JWT Implementation  - Implementation of JWT token generation
+**📅 Date:** September 9, 2025

+**🎯 Objectives:**
+- Implement `JwtService` that handles jwt token generation.
+- Understand the implementation of key generation.

+**⚠️ Challenges Encountered:**
+- Initially got only 156 bits instead of required 256 bits
+- Understanding the relationship between key generation and JWT signing
+- Testing JWT implementation from scratch proved complexity

+**🛠️ Implementation Summary:**
+- Implement `JwtService` that handles jwt token generation.
+- Understood the concept of key generation by considering conversion of strings into bytes and achieving the required amount of bits based on the algorithm to be executed (like HmacSHA256 algorithm that requires at least 256 bits).

+**🧠 Technical Learning:**
+- **💡 Realization:** I realized that implementation of JWT in the project is complex to understand, especially when it's your first time.
+  I've decided to document all the works that I've done up to generating JWT token.

+📌 **Next Step:** JWT Implementation Documentation - From preparation to generating JWT Token

+---

 *Development continues with focus on building resilient, well-tested service architecture*